Explaining Israel’s Syrian strike: Israel tries to reverse shift in military balance

 However this constant dragging in of Iran to explain or excuse Israeli attacks on Syria should not mislead about what is really going on.
 It was Syria and its air defence system not Iran which appears to have been the target.

-In the aftermath of the US missile strike on Syria’s Al-Shayrat air base last year the Russians said they would take steps to upgrade Syria’s defence system.
+In the aftermath of the US missile strike on Syria’s Al-Shayrat air base last year the Russians said they would take steps to upgrade Syria’s air defence system.

-It seems the Russians have been as good as their word, with the result that – as I have discussed previously – there has been a shift in the military balance between Syria and Israel against Israel.
+It seems the Russians have been as good as their word, with the result that – as I have discussed previously – there has been a shift in the military balance between Syria and Israel in Syrian air space against Israel.

-The Israelis are pulling out all the stops to reverse this, and this looks to be what was behind their latest big trike.
+The Israelis are pulling out all the stops to reverse this, and this looks to be what was behind their latest big strike.

-If Russian accounts of the number of Israeli missiles shot down are true – and as we have seen there is reason to think they are – then this latest Israeli strike has however failed.
+If Russian claims about the number of Israeli missiles shot down are true – and as we have seen there is reason to think they might be – then this latest Israeli strike appears to have failed.

 If so then It is most unlikely to be the last one.